coreeng/core-platform-docs/content/app/configuration.md

 {{- end }}
 ```

-The above sets the evironment variable `CONFIG_VAR1` to `CONFIG_VAR1_VALUE` and `CONFIG_VAR2` to the resolved value of `.Values.config.var2` which will be supplied to the helm context in some other way.
+The above sets the environment variable `CONFIG_VAR1` to `CONFIG_VAR1_VALUE` and `CONFIG_VAR2` to the resolved value of `.Values.config.var2` which will be supplied to helm in some other way.
 Examples below will cover how to supply the values - the best approach depends on the nature of the configuration.

-## Non sensitive configuration
+## Non-sensitive configuration

 For non-sensitive configuration the recommended approach is this is checked into a repository and managed through changes to the repository.
 Sensitive configuration (e.g. passwords, auth tokens etc.) should not be checked into the repo and a different approach is covered below.

-Whilst it is possible to manage configuration in the application's source code/resources, we cover a language and application-framework agonostic approach below - using helm chart values.
+Whilst it is possible to manage configuration in the application's source code/resources, we cover a language and application-framework agnostic approach below - using helm chart values.

-The general approach would be to introduce a config folder in `/helm-charts/config` and add files with values there and then add these to the relevant helm invocations in the Makefile.
+The general approach would be to introduce a config folder in `/helm-charts/config`, add files with values there and then add these to the relevant helm invocations in the Makefile.

 ### Common Configuration